JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - The `platform/cpp` to change the simulation top modules file

-   - The `modules/verilog.mk`,`platform/cpp/cpp.mk` to change the name of the modules at the MODULES and MODULES2 variables in this file.
+   - The `simulation.mk`to change the name of the modules at the TOPMODULES and TOPMODULES_SIMU variables in this file.

   ## With TARGET=ArtixA7